computacenter-de/tech-task-wp07/README.md

 mean that each development team would be assigned one Azure Service Principal per Jenkins, including its own Azure KeyVault.

-This was not requested in the ‘Tech Task’.
-Was implemented by us with minimal effort.
+This was not requested in the ‘Tech Task’ but was implemented by us with minimal effort.
 In order to map the tasks (although they certainly involve a great security risk from our point of view), for example, we store a simple secret in the Jenkins Credentials Store of the respective controller.